 So, you know you want your business to become more sustainable - but how can you get started?
 Here are 7 ways in which your business can become more sustainable and eco-friendly:

 Is there a particular environmental cause you feel strongly about?
 Set up a partnership with them, and donate a portion of your earnings to their cause.
 Not in a position to be able to do that yet?
 Then consider setting up an optional donate button at checkout - customers can make a small donation to your chosen cause if they choose to.

 This is a fairly simple one, but even small actions make a difference.
-If possible, organise a Skype call rather than travelling to that business meeting, especially if that method of travel means driving or taking a flight.
-These days there are so many options for video calls, including Skype, Zoom and Google Hangouts, so explore your options and find out what works for your business.
+If possible, organize a Skype call rather than traveling to that business meeting, especially if that method of travel means driving or taking a flight.
+These days there are so many options for video calls, including Skype, Zoom, and Google Hangouts, so explore your options and find out what works for your business.

 Running a business takes energy (not just your own, energy as in power!).
 So check out sustainable energy providers and see what they can offer you.
 Not sure where to start?
 Simply google “sustainable energy providers”.
 There are plenty to choose from and with just a small amount of effort you can switch over to a green provider.
 Whilst we’re on the subject of energy, think about where you can save it too.
 Turn things off if you aren’t using them, create habits that will be incorporated into your business as you grow.